-The KZN PSDF 2016 is shown in Figure 2.51 and Umgeni Water's infrastructure and the KZN WTPs in relation to the KZN PSDF 2016 is illustrated in Figure 2.52.
+The KZN PSDF is also currently under review with the anticipated date of adoption being in 2022.
+The KZN PSDF 2016 is shown in Figure 2.54 and Umgeni Water's infrastructure and the KZN WTPs in relation to the KZN PSDF 2016 is illustrated in Figure 2.55.
 It is shown that Umgeni Water's existing infrastructure is predominantly located in those areas identified as "economic support areas" and "economic value adding areas" and that the recommended projects (Figure 2.63 in UW IMP 2019) are predominately located in those areas identified as "priority intervention areas".

-With reference to the KZN WTPs, it is shown in Figure 2.52 that whilst some of the WTPs are located in the identified nodes and corridors; mandated service delivery areas, agricultural service areas and priority intervention areas, there are some nodes that do not have WTPs in close proximity.
+With reference to the KZN WTPs, it is shown in Figure 2.55 that whilst some of the WTPs are located in the identified nodes and corridors; mandated service delivery areas, agricultural service areas and priority intervention areas, there are some nodes that do not have WTPs in close proximity.
 This suggests that these planned nodes may not have an assured supply of water.

-Figure 2.51 KZN PSDF 2016 (KZN Planning Commission 2018a: 25).
+Figure 2.54 KZN PSDF 2016 (KZN Planning Commission 2018a: 25).

-Figure 2.52 KZN WTPs in relation to the KZN PSDF 2016 (KZN DoT 2017; KZN Planning Commission 2018; MDB 2016; Umgeni Water 2020; WR2012).
+Figure 2.55 KZN WTPs in relation to the KZN PSDF 2016 (KZN DoT 2021; KZN Planning Commission 2018; MDB 2018; Umgeni Water 2021; WR2012).